lucidrains/BS-RoFormer/README.md

 - <a href="https://github.com/chenht2010">@chenht2010</a> and <a href="https://github.com/ZFTurbo">Roman</a> for working out the default band splitting hyperparameter!

 - <a href="https://github.com/dorpxam">Max Prod</a> for reporting a big bug with Mel-Band Roformer with stereo training!

+- <a href="https://github.com/ZFTurbo">Roman</a> for successfully training the model and open sourcing his training code and weights at <a href="https://github.com/ZFTurbo/Music-Source-Separation-Training">this repository</a>!

 ## Install